guojingyu/rnn_dna_to_protein/README.md

 explosion.

 I expect approaching 0 training loss in ideal situation due to unlimited no noise data available.
-It still needs more investigation and work.
+It is possible that simple naive RNN based encoder decoder will not work well for this issue.
+LSTM may be worthy trying.
+For now, it still needs more investigation and work.

 #### Overview
 This is a RNN (sequence to sequence or encoder-decoder) demo implementation to